Quantum Filtering and Analysis of Multiplicities in Eigenvalue Spectra: Numerical results

 \subsection{Transverse Field Ising Model (TFIM)}

-Here we consider the transverse field Ising model on a spin chain of length $L$: where $Z_i$ and $X_i$ are the Pauli operators acting on the $i$-th qubit and $g$ is the coupling coefficient.
+Here we consider the transverse field Ising model on a spin chain of length {$N_{\rm spin}$}: where $Z_i$ and $X_i$ are the Pauli operators acting on the $i$-th qubit and $g$ is the coupling coefficient.
 The ground state of the TFIM lies in the ferromagnetic phase for $g<1$, and undergoes a quantum phase transition at $g=1$ to the paramagnetic phase for $g>1$.
-Note that the GSD is 2 in the ferromagnetic phase, 1 in the paramagnetic phase, and system is is gapless at the phase transition point.
+Note that {in the thermodynamic limit,} the GSD is 2 in the ferromagnetic phase, 1 in the paramagnetic phase, and the system is gapless at the phase transition point.

-In our test, we set system size $L=20$ and $g = 0.5, 0.8, 0.9, 0.95, 1, 1.05, 1.1, 1.2, 1.5$.
-For each $g$, the set of initial states are chosen to be 5 matrix product states (MPS) of bond dimension 2 that are orthogonal to each other and have approximately lowest energies, and we simulate the time evolutions with time-evolving block decimation (TEBD) algorithm~\cite{Vidal2004} with maximum MPS bond dimension $\chi=100$.
-The sample parameters are $N=10^4$~\footnote{For simulation simplicity, for the time parameters $t_n$ and $t'_n$ in \cref{eq:obs_measure}, we choose $(t_n, t'_n) \in \mc{T}_{\rm sample} \times \mc{T}_{\rm sample}$, where $\mc{T}_{\rm sample}$ consist of $\sqrt{N}=100$ samples drawn from Gaussian density distribution $a_{T/\sqrt{2}}(t)$. } and $T / \sqrt{2} = 2.5$.
-In \cref{fig:TFIM} we demonstrate how QFAMES can be applied to resolve the ground state degeneracy of TFIM.
-When $g = 0.5$, we can clearly see a GSD of 2.
+In our test, we set system size $N_{\rm spin}=20$ and $g = 0.5, 0.8, 0.9, 0.95, 1, 1.05, 1.1, 1.2, 1.5$.
+For each $g$, the set of initial states is chosen to be 5 matrix product states (MPS) of bond dimension 2 that are orthogonal to each other and have approximately the lowest energies. {We first run DMRG with bond dimension 2 to find the MPS $\ket{\psi_0}$.
+The states $\ket{\psi_i}$ ($i > 0$) are then sequentially obtained by running DMRG with the projected Hamiltonian

+} We simulate the time evolutions with the time-evolving block decimation (TEBD) algorithm~\cite{Vidal2004} with maximum MPS bond dimension $\chi=100$. {The Gaussian filter parameter $T / \sqrt{2} = 2.5$.
+For simplicity, for the time parameters $t_n$ and $t'_n$ in \cref{eq:obs_measure}, we choose $(t_n, t'_n) \in \mc{T}_{\rm sample} \times \mc{T}_{\rm sample}$, where $\mc{T}_{\rm sample}$ consist of $N=100$ samples drawn from Gaussian density distribution $a_{T/\sqrt{2}}(t)$.
+This choice will effectively generate $N^2 = 10^4$ samples to compress measurement error. } In \cref{fig:TFIM} we demonstrate how QFAMES can be applied to resolve the {near-ground-state multiplicity} of TFIM.
+When $g = 0.5$, we can clearly see {a near-degenerate pair}.
 When $g=1$, we are in the gapless phase, and more states around the ground state are detected with a moderate choice of $T$.
 While when $g=1.5$, the ground state is found to be unique.

 We can further obtain the ground state properties of each phase by applying \cref{alg:QFAMES_obs}.
 The observable we choose is